robbert-harms/MDT/docs/install.rst

 *******
 Windows
 *******
-MDT uses the Maastricht Optimization Toolbox (MOT) for all analysis computations.
+MDT uses the Microstructure Optimization Toolbox (MOT) for all analysis computations.
 Please install MOT first (https://mot.readthedocs.io/en/latest/install.html#windows).
 Afterwards this installation should be fairly straightforward.

 Note that MDT depends on PyQt5 so make sure you do not attempt to run it in an environment with PyQt4 or earlier.